sylodev/community-actions/Economy/JaMcSu-Economy/README.md

+More commands, mainly ones that allow you to earn money, will be added in the near future.
+Please stand by!

 Before running any of these economy commands, you *must* create a role exactly named `🏦 Account Holder`.
 If you do not create that role, *none* of the commands will work.